Looking for the #1 Kentucky Real Estate School?

 Reason 6: Fair Housing Laws

 What are they and why should I care?
 Were you aware that Fair Housing Laws apply to everybody?
 Not just REALTORS, mortgage lenders, and landlords?
-That’s right even as a seller; you have an obligation to follow the Fair Housing Laws.
-Don’t want to rent to a couple who has 4 wild kids running rampant?
-According to the law, it is not tolerable to discriminate against families with children.
+That’s right, even as a seller; you have an obligation to follow the Fair Housing Laws.
+In fact, most fair housing lawsuits are filed against the owners/not real estate agents.
+After all, agents should know the law.
 What other laws could you be in violation of?
-Find out more in our comprehensive, easy to follow course.
+Find out more in an easy to follow online real estate course.

 Reason 7: Negotiation Skills